 When the owners are engaged in the business and are part of a thoughtful succession strategy, a potential acquirer should view multiple owners as a positive.
 If there is an earn-out period tied to specific business milestones, having multiple members of the executive team with equity means everyone is aligned in pursuit of the same goals.

 In our experience, a potential acquirer usually views a broader group of owners as either neutral or a positive, so long as that broader group of owners is aligned on the mechanics, details and post-closing logistics of the acquisition.
-In other words, if the broader group helps the acquirer steer the ship in the same direction after acquisition, a broader group works.
+In other words, if the broader group helps the acquirer steer the ship in the same direction after the acquisition, a broader group works.

 However, if the group of owners is not aligned on the sale itself, or disagree on the details of such sale, an acquirer may not want to “buy” into a problem.
-Those dynamics can significantly impact sale price.
+Those dynamics can significantly impact the sale price.
 Additionally, the broader group can be difficult to manage if some of the owners will stay and other owners will transition out of the business immediately following the acquisition.
 Clear and effective communication on the front end, before the sales process begins, is the only way to improve the chances that these situations won’t sink the sale.

 About the authors: